Toggle menu

 Improvement Relief (from 1 April 2024)

-Where improvement works have been made to a property and completed after 1 April 2024, the Valuation Office Agency (VOA) can provide a certificate to the Council so that any increase in the Rateable Value is delayed for up to 12 months.
+Where improvement works have been made to a property and completed after 1 April 2024, the HMRC Valuation Office (VO) can provide a certificate to the Council so that any increase in the Rateable Value is delayed for up to 12 months.

 To be eligible for the relief you must: